RThomas96/Medical-Image-3D-Visualisation-Software/BUILDV2.md

 - A C++17-compliant compiler (`gcc` and `minGW` have been tested on Linux and Windows respectively)
 - The Qt toolkit version 5.12 or higher
 - `git` installed
+- An implementation of OpenGL v3.2 or higher (usually bundled with your graphic card's video driver, or with the mesa library for the integrated Intel GPUs for example).
+If you have troubles installing OpenGL see the `Troubleshooting` section.

 This guide has been tested on Ubuntu 22.04.4 LTS.
 Some modifications can be needed on other versions.